YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-16-sql-babble.markdown

 SQL is the most mainstream languaged used to access databases because it can work with any databases.

-[Note: Information below is direct quote from a post by [Minimalism Made Simple][ref-1]] [Note: Information below is direct quote from a post by ] (Note: The post is a summary of what I learning with the SQL for Data Science by Coursera)
+(Note: The post is a summary of what I learning with the SQL for Data Science by Coursera)

 Cross Join: each row from the first table joins with all the rows of another table